 - 500 printed brochures to be given out at your site (additional brochures available for an additional fee)

-- Education signage identifying your block as a part of the Black Belt Quilt Trail
+- Education signage identifying your block as a part of the Black Belt Quilt Mural Trail

 - Access to promotional resale items at cost + 15%

-- Construction of your Quilt Block may be achieved in a myriad of ways, depending upon your choice of medium, size, placement, and design.
+- Construction of your Quilt Mural may be achieved in a myriad of ways, depending upon your choice of medium, size, placement, and design.

 - If creating the standard painted design on MDO board, suggested steps have been included for your assistance from the following:

-- Remember to plan for mounting the BBQT educational signage, directly under your quilt square (exceptions to this standard may be presented for approval to the BBQT Committee).
-BBQT signage measures 24” (width) x 8” (height), includes the Stop Number of your quilt block, and links to the BBQT web page and online tour information.
+- Remember to plan for mounting the BBQMT educational signage, directly under your quilt square (exceptions to this standard may be presented for approval to the BBQMT Committee).
+BBQMT signage measures 24” (width) x 8” (height), includes the Stop Number of your quilt mural, and links to the BBQMT web page and online tour information.

-- Please inform BBTCAC Staff of installation date AT LEAST 2 weeks prior to give time for printing and delivery of BBQT Informational Sign.
+- Please inform BBTCAC Staff of installation date AT LEAST 2 weeks prior to give time for printing and delivery of BBQMT Informational Sign.

-- When picking your Quilt Block location, consider how the block will be viewed.
+- When picking your Quilt Mural location, consider how it will be viewed.

-- Will the block be easily visible above parked cars or bushes?
+- Will the mural be easily visible above parked cars or bushes?

 - Is it clearly visible to the public, or hard to locate?

-- Do visitors have to enter private property to view the quilt block?
+- Do visitors have to enter private property to view the quilt mural?

-- Is there a safe place for public to park and view/photograph the quilt block?
+- Is there a safe place for public to park and view/photograph the quilt mural?

-- If your block will be nailed to a wooden structure, the installation will be stronger if the bolts continue through the outer substrate and reach a stud in the wall.
+- If your mural will be nailed to a wooden structure, the installation will be stronger if the bolts continue through the outer substrate and reach a stud in the wall.